top of page

 GPS, TOPO maps, heart rate, SpO2, sleep tracking, hydration tracking, NFC

-Outdoor adventurers, athletes, long-distance traveler
+Outdoor adventurers, athletes, long-distance travellers

 Rugged design with advanced fitness and navigation features